nataraj2/GPU_CUDA/README.md

 and ```call_f``` will call the function which does the computation inside the nested for-loops - ```test_function``` in this case.

 ## Creating a data type
-The variables - `vel`, `pressure`, wihin the function that needs to be offloaded to the device - `test_function`, are captured by value, and this necessitates the variables to have the const`qualifier in the definition of the function.
+The variables - `vel`, `pressure`, within the function that needs to be offloaded to the device - `test_function`, are captured by value, and this necessitates the variables to have the const`qualifier in the definition of the function.
 ```
 inline void test_function(int i, int j, int k,